Anxiety Disorders and Addiction

-Anxiety is defined by the American Psychological Association (APA) as a feeling of tension, physical changes such as elevated blood pressure, or worried thoughts.
 Typically, individuals with anxiety disorders experience intrusive worries or thoughts repeatedly.
 These people may stay away from specific circumstances out of fear.
-They might also experience physical side effects like:
+They might also experience physical symptoms of anxiety including:

 • Sweating